-Training chickens holds a spot on my bucket list, so you can imagine how thrilled I was to house sit for a couple of weeks where these lovely ladies resided:
+Training chickens was on my bucket list, so you can imagine how thrilled I was to house sit for a couple of weeks where these lovely ladies resided:

 And Brownie, my favorite, the 1st to figure out how to work the system.

 Going into this there were many other priorities (you know, life responsibilities and whatnot) and it was actually only after a few days into my stay that I realized the opportunity to train an alternate species was before me.
 So, my first collection of training sessions where not half as efficient as they could have been.
 I was just feeling them out and beginning with creating a positive association with me and my ladle.
 Yes, ladle.
 At first I had to figure out how to deliver worms (I’m squeamish), and I thought setting it in a ladle would give the chickens a little buffer of distance, easing them into being comfortable near me, while keeping my hands off of those worms.
 Well, the ladle was kind of a joke.
 Not a terrible idea, but very clumsy and slow.

 I should probably mention I know pretty much nothing about chickens, so these early stages were mostly an examination of chicken behavior.
 What kind of things does a chicken want, how does a chicken view the world, etc.